 Satisfied customers are a gold mine of marketing potential for your business.
 Don’t be afraid to reach out to them and ask for their help.
 This is a prime marketing strategy because new customers want to hear about experiences from former satisfied customers.

 If you have any customers in your database you haven’t heard from in a while, reach out and ask them if they have any service needs they’ve been putting off.
 After all, this is one of the benefits of having their contact information.
 Calling an electrician may very well be a to-do list item they’ve been putting off.

-An easy marketing strategy to incorporate is sending a yearly email or postcard to your existing customers offering them a free electrical “health checkup.”
+An easy marketing strategy to incorporate is sending a yearly email or postcard to your existing customers, offering them a free electrical “health checkup.”
 This will create goodwill with your customers, because they’ll know you’re looking to catch issues for them before they arise.
 And if they have any electrical needs, it’ll be convenient for those to get done at the same time.

 You already have to invest in things like an office space, vehicles and uniforms.
 So make that investment work for your marketing, too.
 Here’s how.